AI Fractal Explorer - Infinite Mandelbrot Zoom Explore infinite mathematical beauty! Click to zoom

 }

-Calculates how many complex-plane units each pixel represents
+Figures out how many complex-plane units one screen pixel represents at the current zoom level.

 mousePressed()